 TrustFactory CA Private Keys are destroyed when they are no longer needed or when the Certificate to which they correspond have expired or are revoked.
-Destroying Private Keys means that TrustFactory CAs destroy all associated CA secret activation data, as well as backups of Private Keys, in such a manner that no information can be used to deduce any part of the Private Key.

-TrustFactory CA personnel shall destroy the CA Private Key by deleting and overwriting the data (via HSM re-initialization or zeroization) or physical destruction (with a metal shredder or hammer).
+TrustFactory CA personnel shall destroy the CA Private Key (including all associated CA secret activation data, as well as backups of Private Keys) by deleting and overwriting the key data via HSM re-initialization or zeroization, or physical destruction with a metal shredder or hammer.
 Such destruction shall be documented and witnessed.